DennisMont/TechDataStructures/README.md

 # TechDataStructures

-Repo with practices of TechGroup Data Structures
+Repo with practices of TechGroup Data Structures.

+1: LinkedList